carpentries-lab/metagenomics-analysis/_episodes/03-trimming-filtering.md

 {: .callout}

 ## Running Trimmomatic

-Now we will run Trimmomatic on our data.
-To begin, navigate to your `untrimmed_fastq` data directory:
+Now, we will run Trimmomatic on our data.
+Navigate to your `untrimmed_fastq` data directory:

 ~~~
 $ cd ~/dc_workshop/data/untrimmed_fastq